 Harvard and Floy Harp founded Harps in 1930.
 They started the first store with $500 in cash that Harvard had saved while working in the citrus industry in California.
 The first store was Harps Cash Grocery and was located in Springdale, AR.
 Over the next 34 years they remodeled, expanded, and moved to bigger buildings as their business continued to grow.

-By the early 1950's, Harvard and Floy’s oldest son, Don, had joined them in the business.
+By the early 1950's, Harvard and Floy's oldest son, Don, had joined them in the business.
+In 1964 Harps became a small chain when the second store was opened in North Springdale.By the early 1950's, Harvard and Floy's oldest son, Don, had joined them in the business.
 In 1964 Harps became a small chain when the second store was opened in North Springdale.

 Mr. Eskew joined Harps as a student checker in 1977 in Springdale, Arkansas, while attending the University of Arkansas in Fayetteville.
 After completing his BS degree in Administrative Management in 1980, he held the positions of Grocery Manager, Store Manager, District Manager, Director of Merchandising and Advertising, Vice President of Marketing and Executive Vice President.
-Kim currently serves on the Board of Directors of the Oklahoma Grocers Association, the Missouri Grocers Association, the Department of Research and Education of the National Grocers Association and Harris Baking Company, a private label bakery in Rogers, Arkansas.
+Kim currently serves on the Board of Directors of the National Grocers Association, Oklahoma Grocers Association, the Missouri Grocers Association, the Department of Research and Education of the National Grocers Association and Harris Baking Company, a private label bakery in Rogers, Arkansas.
 Kim and his wife Karen live in Springdale and are members of Cross Church Springdale.

 One of Frank's top priorities is developing potential leaders for store management.
-He graduated from Arkansas Tech University in 1984, joined Harps as a manager trainee in September of that year and has enjoyed numerous positions en route to his current role.
-He is a member of the Springdale Rotary Club, serves on the Board of Directors for Junior Achievement of Northwest Arkansas, and Springdale Partners in Education.
+He graduated from Arkansas Tech University in 1984, joined Harps as a manager trainee in September of that year and has enjoyed numerous positions in route to his current role.
+Frank is currently a Board member for the Springdale Public Schools Education Foundation, the Springdale Chamber of Commerce and a member of the Springdale Rotary Club.
 He resides in Springdale with his wife, Timi, and their three children.

 J. Max is a Northwest Arkansas native and graduated from the University of Arkansas in 1991 with a degree in Industrial Engineering.
 After spending 6 years with Hallmark Greeting Cards and earning his MBA at the University of Kansas, J. Max returned to Arkansas in 1997 to join Harps Food Stores as Director of Construction and Equipment.
-J.Max has served as President of the Springdale Rotary Club, is currently Vice Chairman of the Springdale Chamber of Commerce and is a member of the University of Arkansas‚Äôs Academy of Industrial Engineers.
+J.Max has served as President of the Springdale Rotary Club, Chairman of the Springdale Chamber of Commerce Board of Directors and is a member of the University of Arkansas's Academy of Industrial Engineers.
 He lives in Springdale with his wife Kelley and their two daughters, and attends Fellowship Bible Church in Rogers.